prakharsingh-74/EY-tecathon/README.md

 # NOTE -
-Project is still under development phase we have not done with the server, while on the client side everything is hardcoded for the few time.
+Project is still under development phase we have not done with the server, while on the client side everything is hardcoded.

 # AI-Powered RFP Automation Dashboard